Denver, CO Office Overview

 Denver, CO Green Office Space

-Of the Top 30 Green Office Markets in the U.S., Denver ranks #7 for energy efficient office buildings.
-While nearly 5% of the office buildings larger than 50,000 square feet are LEED certified, just under 12% rank as Energy Star Certified and over 13% are recognized as green buildings.
+Of the Top 30 Green Office Markets in the U.S., Denver ranks among the top 10 for developing and adapting energy efficient office properties.
+While nearly 5% of office buildings larger than 50,000 square feet are LEED-certified, just under 12% are Energy Star-rated by the EPA, and over 13% are otherwise green-certified.

-The Union Tower West office building in the LoDo office submarket of Denver is an outstanding example of a green office building.
-Built in 2017, this 303,400-square-foot property boasts a LEED Gold certification.
-As tenants, national and global investors seek out green certified office assets for their use and portfolios, the green office trend will continue to grow in Denver.
+The Union Tower West office building in Lodo is an outstanding example of green office building in Denver.
+Completed in 2017, this 303,400-square-foot property boasts a LEED Gold certification.
+Tenants, as well as national and global investors increasingly seek out green office assets for their use and portfolios, respectively, for its clear advantages over traditional developments.